 In 2019, the Prague Easter markets are opened from April 6th until April 28th 20198.
 The stalls at the Easter market in Prague will also be open on Good Friday (April 19th), Easter Sunday (April 21st) and Easter Monday (April 21st).

 Shops and restaurants, museums and other functions might have slightly adapted opening hours, so make sure to check before going to Prague.

 Where to find the Easter Markets in Prague?

 I had no idea where the Prague Easter Markets would be.
 When I went for my Easter weekend, I figured I’d just walk around town and stumble upon them automatically.
-Although this does worked very well, I was surprised to see so many stalls and shops along the different little squares in Prague.
+Although this does work very well, I was surprised to see so many stalls and shops along the different little squares in Prague.
 This made walking around in Prague a real treat!
 The main Easter Markets in Prague will be at the following locations: